Personal Data Privacy Lawsuits

 The court allowed claims of breach of contract, breach of implied contract, and quasi-contract to proceed.
 Under the proposed settlement, Zoom agreed to “major changes to its practices,” meant to better protect consumer data.

-The misuse of TV data, collected by media conglomerates and other corporate entities, can pose a privacy concern to consumers and lead to class action lawsuits.
-In recent years, some landmark litigation has led to the strengthening of consumer data laws.
+The misuse of data, collected by media conglomerates and other corporate entities, can pose a privacy concern to consumers and lead to class action lawsuits.
+In recent years, some landmark litigation and judgements handed down from the FTC have led to the strengthening of consumer data laws.

-In most cases, if a company does not have your permission or written consent to collect and disseminate your personal information (location data, viewing history, demographics), they may be liable for violating privacy protection statues and can be sued accordingly.
+In most cases, if a company does not have your permission or written consent to track, collect and disseminate your personal information (location data, viewing history, demographics), they may be liable for violating privacy protection statutes and can be sued accordingly.

-Joe Lyon is a class action data privacy lawyer representing plaintiffs in and nationwide in a variety of personal data sharing litigation.
+Joe Lyon is a class action data privacy lawyer representing plaintiffs in and nationwide in a variety of personal data tracking litigation.

 A whole host of marketers and companies vying for your business.
 Companies like retailers and Facebook and Google collect a vast amount of data and sell it to third parties for various consumer tracking and marketing purposes.
 If that data is leaked, then other bad actors can use that info in more damaging ways.